Applications for the 2022 Writers Lab are OPEN.

 - Script log line and genre.

-- Full-length narrative feature script, in PDF format, preferably no more than 120 pages long (at 130+ there is a per-page surcharge).
+- Full-length narrative feature script, in PDF format, preferably no more than 130 pages long (at 130+ there is a per-page surcharge) and/or pilots (preferably no more than 44 pages (half-hour) or 75 pages (hour-long)).

-- Each script should be registered for copyright.
-If it is not yet registered, with The Writers Guild or the US Copyright Office, registration for US citizens is quick and easy.
+- If each of your scripts is not yet registered with The Writers Guild or the US Copyright Office registration for US citizens is quick and easy.
 Registration will protect you and The Lab staff and volunteers.
 (The Writers Guild of America, East, has offered the discounted price of $17 to Lab applicants who are not members of the Guild.
-Click below to register through the WGA.
-Choose the Student and NYWIFT/The Writers Lab option.
-Register at the WGA, East, website.)
+Click HERE to register through the WGA.
+Choose the Student and NYWIFT/The Writers Lab option.)

 - If you are not a US citizen, please register your script with your local Writers Guild or equivalent.